cmmcmm9/XmlandJsonCLIUtitlty/README.md

+# Two parts: Address Book Converter and Word Shuffle Validator

-# Address Book Converter
+# Part 1: Address Book Converter
 Java Command Line application to convert an Address Book to its XML or JSON equivalent.
 This can also validate if a given XML or JSON file follows the schema provided in /src/main/resources/ad.xsd.
 A sample address book (in XML format) can be found in src/main/resources/ad.xml.

-# Usage
+## Usage
-There are two ways to use this application, either in "interactive mode" or just by passing the command line arguements.
+There are two ways to use this application, either in "interactive mode" or just by passing the command line arguments.
 ## Interactive Mode
 In this mode, the application will prompt the user with a list of options.
-After the selection is made, it will walk the user throught the required information.
+After the selection is made, it will walk the user throughout the required information.

 The menu looks like this: